Basel, Rathaus am 1. August 2024. Foto/Photo: TES

 The fact that many residents do not have a Swiss pass stems from the traditionally prominent position of citizens in society and politics.
 Citizens are the politicians and, due to direct democracy, always (in theory) have the last word.

 Paying taxes is a fragile motivation for granting citizenship.
-The country has, fortunately, no purchasable ‘Golden Pass’ but citizenship based on merit.
-It also stems from the age-old importance of citizenship of a municipality, city or canton.
+Fortunately, the country has no purchasable ‘Golden Pass’ but citizenship based on merit.
+It also stems from the age-old importance of citizenship of a municipality, city, or canton.

 Conclusion

 The human voice is (still) decisive in Switzerland.
-The federal, decentralised set-up of the country and thus the relatively small and accessible bureaucracies at the local level, and the involvement of and respect by (most) citizens for their environment are important factors.
-In addition, excellent education and good public and social services play a role.
+The country’s federal, decentralised structure, which results in relatively small and accessible bureaucracies at the local level, and the involvement of and respect by (most) citizens for their environment are important factors.
+Additionally, excellent education and quality public and social services play a significant role.

-The country is not a paradise, nor an island and is confronted with all the problems of other European countries.
-Switzerland is no role model, and its decisions sometimes take time to understand for foreigners (and Swiss), the current neutrality debate, for example.
-However, its long-term course deserves serious attention, respect and appreciation.
+Switzerland is not a paradise or an island, and is confronted with all the problems of other European countries.
+It is no role model, and its decisions sometimes take time to understand for foreigners (and Swiss)—the current neutrality debate, for example.
+However, its long-term course deserves serious attention, respect, and appreciation.

-Switzerland may not be the happiest country in the world, but its citizens are still the country’s heart, spirit and soul.
+Switzerland may not be the happiest country in the world, but its citizens are still the heart, spirit, and soul of the country.
 The English historian Edward Gibbon (1737-1794), a great but not uncritical admirer of the old Confederation, devoted a book to it in 1767 ‘Introduction à l’histoire Générale de la République des Suisses’ (Die Freiheit der Schweizer, Zurich 2015).

 And so it still is.
-And this is also evident in the subdued, stylish and festive celebration with always a local touch of the national day.
-After all, the municipalities’ cantons and citizens are the sovereign.
-The country, society and the many newcomers benefit from it.
+This is also evident in the subdued, stylish, and festive celebration, with always a local touch of the national day.
+After all, the municipalities, cantons and citizens are sovereign.
+The country, society, and the many newcomers benefit from it.